What is Impacket?

 - SMB "fragmentation", SMB AndX command chaining.

-- Plain, NT and LM v1 authentications, using password and hashes only.
+- Plain, NTLM and Kerberos authentications, using password/hashes/tickets/keys.

 - DCERPC Alternate contexts, Multi-bind requests, Endianness selection

-- DCERPC NT and LM v1 authentication, integrity checking and encryption.
+- DCERPC NTLM, NETLOGON and Kerberos authentication, integrity checking and encryption.

-- Take a look at this document for an explanation of the advanced SMB and DCERPC features.
+- Take a look at this document for an explanation of the advanced SMB and DCERPC features(outdated for the current version :-/)

 The following tools are featured in Impacket